 The Virtual I/O Server retains its current roles and will have the appropriate authorizations assigned to the roles.
+Additional roles that closely emulate the roles in the AIX operating system can be created.
 The roles emulate naming conventions and descriptions, but are only applicable to the Virtual I/O Server specific requirements.
-Users cannot view, use, or modify any of the default roles.
+Users cannot view, use, or modify any of the default roles in the AIX operating system.

-The following roles are the default roles.
+The following roles are the default roles in the AIX operating system.
 These roles are unavailable to the Virtual I/O Server users, and are not displayed.

 - AccountAdmin

 - BackupRestore

 - DomainAdmin

 - FSAdmin

 - SecPolicy

 - SysBoot

 - SysConfig

-- isso

-- sa
+- isso - sa

-- so